 Dangerous Stairway Fall

 According to the National Safety Council (NSC), you may be surprised to learn that falls are one of the leading causes of serious injury in the United States, according to the National Safety Council (NSC).
-Falls account for an estimated 8.9 million emergency room visits each year and falls are the third leading cause of accidental deaths.
+Falls account for an estimated 8.9 million emergency room visits each year, and falls are the third leading cause of accidental deaths.
 That equates to nearly 30,000 people dying due to fall injuries each year.

-If that was not shocking enough, a 2012 study conducted by researchers at the Center for Injury Research and Policy at Nationwide Children’s Hospital reveals that a child falls down the stairs and is rushed to a hospital every six minutes in the United States.
+If that was not shocking enough, a 2012 study conducted by researchers at the Center for Injury Research and Policy at Nationwide Children's Hospital reveals that a child falls down the stairs and is rushed to a hospital every six minutes in the United States.
 That means nearly 100,000 children a year sustain severe injuries from stairway falls.

 Elderly people are also at a very high risk of falls.
 In fact, the National Safety Council reports that 84 percent of those who died after a fall in the home are over 65.
 Furthermore, when an elderly person does sustain a sudden fall, they are at a much higher risk of sustaining a serious, potentially life-threatening injury.Common Causes of Staircase Fall Injuries

 Serious stairway fall accidents are often the result of serious neglect or poor oversight of a property owner's stairway.
 These types of accidents often involve factors that the property owner could have reasonably prevented, including:

 - Damaged or missing railings